Behavioral-Technology-Group/Pavlok_Node_Module/README.md

 });
 ```

-To Use the module in the server mode, you would need to pass a couple of more options in the the `init` method
+To Use the module in the server mode, you would need to pass a couple of more options in the the `init` method and ensure you call it before your server starts listening

 ```
 pavlok.init(<Client ID>, <Client Secret>, {